-Performance against the annual EPS goal can only result in either no change to the number of the shares able to be earned based on TSR performance or a reduction in the number of shares if the goal is not attained.
-For 2015, the target EPS established by the Compensation Committee and actual EPS are set forth below and because actual EPS exceeded target EPS, so no reduction was effected.
-In setting the target, the Compensation Committee considers the Company's annual strategic plan, consensus Wall Street estimates and other items, including share repurchases that are to be funded exclusively with operating cash flow.
+Performance against the annual EPS goal can only result in either no change to the number of the shares possible to be earned based on relative TSR performance or a reduction in the number of shares if the goal is not attained.
+If actual EPS for 2016 is less than the target EPS, then the award will be reduced by a percentage equal to the percentage by which actual EPS for 2016 falls short of the target EPS.
+It is not possible to earn an above-target number of performance shares for exceeding the EPS goal.
+For 2016, the target EPS established by the Compensation Committee and actual EPS are set forth below.
+Actual adjustments based on the EPS modifier and relative TSR modifier will be made after the Compensation Committee certifies such adjustments following the completion of the three-year performance period.
+In setting the target, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items, including share repurchases that are to be funded exclusively with operating cash flow.

-2015 Target Goal 2015 Actual Result of First Performance Metric (% of target)
+2016 Target Goal 2016 Actual Result Satisfaction of First Performance Metric (% of target)

-Earnings Per Share \$2.65 \$2.69 101.5%
+Earnings Per Share \$3.00 \$2.67 89%

-(117.3% of 2014)
+(111.46% of 2015) (99.1% of 2015)